OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

 OutSystems supports both Microsoft SQL Server and Oracle.
 While these database management systems use different terminology, for a matter of simplicity this technical note uses the term **database** to refer to an SQL Server Catalog and Oracle Schema.

-## Why Use Multiple Database Catalogs and Schemas
+## Why use Multiple Database Catalogs and Schemas

 Using Multiple Database Catalogs and Schemas improves the management and maintenance of your database's data, namely: